deviprasad80/hello-world/FAQ.md

   ```

 ----------------------------------------------------------------------------------------------------------------------------
-## Q:How to change the interface naming mode?
+### Q:How to change the interface naming mode?

 **A**: Enter the command -
-   **sudo config interface_naming_mode alias**  `Non-root user`
    **config interface_naming_mode alias**  `Root user`

-   Logout and login into the device for the change to take effect.
+   Logout and login to the device for the change to take effect.

    - Example:
   ```